LupaSeal/AMS-Chatbot-HTML-CSS-JS-JSON-NLP/README.md

 These advanced capabilities serve to optimize interaction, facilitating seamless communication, and promoting efficiency in operations.
 To gain access to the modals: type "outlook" in the Chatbot
-                              another example: type "to do" in the Chatbot To utilize the NLP features: Press on the mic at the Chatbot and ask:
-                             ASK David verbally: All OK David?
+                              another example: type "to do" in the Chatbot To utilize the NLP features: Press on the mic at the Chatbot and ask verbally: David Please ASK David verbally: All OK David?
                                                  What is amnesty?